 Simulation supports all levels of the training

-Simulation has already been tried out at all the different learning stages.
-First year students have applied the method to acquire professional ethics, practice decision making and to train group dynamics.
-Students at different stages of their degree have also practiced together in the simulation-learning environment, where older students have provided constructive feedback following a scenario.
-This way the younger students have learned from the more experienced and also had a 'preview' of what to expect later in their studies.
+Simulation has so far been tried during all the different learning stages.
+New students have acquired professional ethics and trained decision making and group dynamics, all through simulation training.
+Students at different stages of their degree have also practiced together in the simulation-learning environment, where older students have provided constructive feedback after the scenarios.
+This way the younger students leran from the more experienced and also get a 'preview' of what to expect later on in their studies.

 Depth in learning